brave-experiments/ad-block/README.md

 [![Build Status](https://travis-ci.org/bbondy/abp-filter-parser-cpp.svg?branch=master)](https://travis-ci.org/bbondy/abp-filter-parser-cpp)

-# ABPFilterParser.cpp
+# abp-filter-parser-cpp

-C++ Adblock Plus filter parser for lists like EasyList
+Native node module, and C++ library for Adblock Plus filter parsing for lists like EasyList.

 This is a straight port of the prototype done in JS here: https://github.com/bbondy/abp-filter-parser